Belarus in the Junior Eurovision Song Contest 2020

 Belarus was represented at the Junior Eurovision Song Contest 2020 in Warsaw, Poland.
 Belarusian Television and Radio Company (BTRC) selected Arina Pehtereva with her song "Aliens" through an internal selection.
 She achieved 5th place with 130 points.

-As of 2025, this was Belarus' last entry to compete in the contest, before the country was expelled from the EBU the following year.
+As of 2026, this was Belarus' last entry to compete in the contest, as well as its final appearance in any Eurovision event, before the country was expelled from the EBU the following year.